-Why choose this course: Why choose this course: This course is ideal for students who have a passion in Mathematics and who thrive on challenge.
+Why choose this course: This course is ideal for students who have a passion in Mathematics and who thrive on challenge.
 Students develop the skills to explore new and more sophisticated mathematical concepts beyond A Level Mathematics.

-- The course is designed so that students aim for an A Level in Mathematics in their first year and then study the Further Maths modules in year two, which build on prior knowledge and understanding. - Students should already have a natural aptitude for solving problems and a great enjoyment of the subject.
+- The course is designed so that students aim for an A Level in Mathematics in their first year and then they move on to begin the Further Maths modules which build on prior knowledge and understanding. - Students should already have a natural aptitude for solving problems and a great enjoyment of the subject.
 Problem solving is a key component of the course.